Updated: Feb 25

 Preparing for an interview is commonly the most stressful aspect of your job search.
-You don’t know what questions will be asked and you’re likely not sure that you prepared enough.
+You don’t know what questions will be asked and are likely not sure that you are prepared enough for the different types of project management interviews.
 To add to this, you have a short timeframe to prepare.
 In my experience, I’ve been called for an interview with a 1 or 2-day notice.
 Since many companies move extremely fast to fill a project management role, this has become the norm.

-In this article, I wanted to discuss with you 5 areas where you need to focus if you’re not sure what to focus on for your interview.
+In this article, I wanted to discuss 5 areas where you need to focus if you’re unsure what to focus on for your interview.

 Understand the Previous Projects Your Worked On

-Structure your discussion from your previous projects from the perspective of the job role you’re applying for.
+Structure the discussion from your previous projects around the job role you’re applying for.
 State the problem statement of the project and then the team structure.
 Finally, state the result of the project and how it helped the organization.
 For example, “The Finance team was leveraging an antiquated menu-driven system to do the quarterly financial reporting.
 I managed a project to leverage a SaaS vendor as well as a team of 14 internal resources to upgrade the Financial Reporting system.
 The result was that processing time to close the quarterly company results was reduced by 1 week and the organization will realize a financial benefit of $6 million after 5 years.”

 Know Your Strengths and Weaknesses